egwong/veristeg/README.md

 ****Purpose:****
 This started because Jake Denno told me that it would be nearly impossible to do, read'em and weep.

+Run main.py to run the program for both encoding and decoding, for Mac is it 'python3 main.py' in the terminal.

 ***This is going to change, it lacks documentation, has repeat code that I copied and pasted from encode.py to decode.py, and this code makes it seem like I have never heard of the word 'efficiency'***

 **How**